Aliases for ATP6V1G2 Gene

 GeneCards Summary for ATP6V1G2 Gene

 ATP6V1G2 (ATPase H+ Transporting V1 Subunit G2) is a Protein Coding gene.
-Among its related pathways are Ion channel transport and Immune System.
+Among its related pathways are Insulin receptor recycling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include ATPase activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1G1.

 UniProtKB/Swiss-Prot for ATP6V1G2 Gene